multiversx/mx-template-dapp/MIGRATION_GUIDE.md

 };
 ```

+- isAccountLoading has been deprecated
+- `import { getIsProviderEqualTo } from “@multiversx/sdk-dapp/utils/account/getIsProviderEqualTo”` --> removed ❌

 ### 3.2 [Logging out](https://github.com/multiversx/mx-template-dapp/blob/a98cadfc291321e9874acd7e53632a6b43ca8c59/src/components/Layout/Header/Header.tsx#L14)

 In order to perform a logut action you simply need to get the current signing provider and call the `logout()` method: